 First, we consider charge and heat transport driven by an external bias voltage.
-We start by recapitulating the well known charge current-voltage characteristics of the model system\cite{Mitra2004,Koch2005,Haertle2011} and briefly discuss the changes induced by the bosonic environment.\cite{Haupt2006} To this end, we expose the model system to a symmetric external bias voltage $\Phi$, i.e. $\mu_\text{L}=-\mu_\text{R}=\frac{e\Phi}{2}$.
+We start by recapitulating the well known charge current-voltage characteristics of the model system\cite{Mitra2004,Koch2005,Haertle2011} and briefly discuss the changes induced by the bosonic environment.\cite{Haupt2006} To this end, we expose the model system to a symmetric external bias voltage $\Phi$, i.e., $\mu_\text{L}=-\mu_\text{R}=\frac{e\Phi}{2}$.
 As we do not apply a temperature difference and are not considering any other asymmetries of the contacts, the effect of the bosonic baths can be described by a single bath with the coupling strengths $\Lambda = \Lambda_\text{L}+\Lambda_\text{R}$ and the environmental temperature $T$.

 Figure\ \ref{fig:charge_current_and_conductance_bias_voltage_induced} presents the vibrational excitation $\braket{a^\dagger a}$, the charge current $I$, and the differential conductance $\frac{d I}{d \Phi}$ as a function of bias voltage $\Phi$ for two different electronic-vibrational interaction strengths, $\frac{\lambda}{\Omega}{=}1.5$ (red lines) and $\frac{\lambda}{\Omega}{=}0.2$ (blue lines).
-Panel (a) and (b) correspond to the results for the parameter set A and B in Tab. \ref{tab:definition_parameter_sets}, respectively.
+Figures \ref{fig:charge_current_and_conductance_bias_voltage_induced}(a) and \ref{fig:charge_current_and_conductance_bias_voltage_induced}(b) correspond to the results for parameter sets A and B in Table \ref{tab:definition_parameter_sets}, respectively.
 Furthermore, the effect of additional vibrational relaxation is illustrated by the comparison to results without a bosonic environment ($\Lambda=0$).
-The typical Franck-Condon step structure in the vibrational excitation- and the charge current-voltage characteristics\cite{Mitra2004,Koch2005,Haertle2011} is slightly visible for weak electron-vibrational interaction ($\frac{\lambda}{\Omega}=0.2$) and becomes more pronounced for stronger interaction strengths ($\frac{\lambda}{\Omega}=1.5$).
-The peaks in the differential conductance-voltage characteristics are located at $e\Phi \approx 2(\overline{\varepsilon}_0 + n\Omega)$ with $n\in \mathbb{N}$.
+The typical Franck-Condon step structure in the vibrational excitation- and the charge-current-voltage characteristics\cite{Mitra2004,Koch2005,Haertle2011} is slightly visible for weak electron-vibrational interaction ($\frac{\lambda}{\Omega}=0.2$) and becomes more pronounced for stronger interaction strengths ($\frac{\lambda}{\Omega}=1.5$).
+The peaks in the differential conductance-voltage characteristics are located at $e\Phi \approx 2(\overline{\varepsilon}_0 + n\Omega)$, with $n\in \mathbb{N}$.
 At these bias voltages, resonant transport processes become active.
-The reduction of step heights for larger bias voltages and the according saturation of the charge current are related to the structure of the Franck-Condon matrix.\cite{Haertle2011}
+The reduction in step heights for larger bias voltages and the corresponding saturation of the charge current are related to the structure of the Franck-Condon matrix.\cite{Haertle2011}